-NEW RULE: Exhibitor who receive a Grand or Reserve Champion overall market animal is NOT require to sell in the livestock auction.
-The exhibitor may choose to sell another animal which was exhibited in class.
-That animal will sell according to class placing.
-Only one animal will be sold, unless the exhibitor has multiple Grand and Reserve Champion in market species and choose to sell those Grand and Reserve market champions.
+REMINDER: Exhibitors who received a Grand or Reserve Champion overall market animal are NOT require to sell that animal in the livestock auction.
+The exhibitor may choose to sell another animal which was exhibited during the fair.
+The animal will sell according to its class placing.
+Only one animal can be sold unless the exhibitor has multiple Grand and Reserve Champion market animals, and the exhibitor may choose to sell up to two Grand and Reserve